 I’ve had a passion for “creative metal fabrication” for as long as I can remember.
 From the day I was born I was always surrounded by the artistic influences of my mom and the “mechanical endeavors” of my dad that literally ranged from planes to trains, to automobiles… and a couple of hot air balloons along the way.

 Kustom cars of the 50’s were incredible works of “metal art” that were literally cut into pieces and recreated into amazing works of rolling art.
-As a child, I would do the same thing to model cars, trying to create in plastic what they were doing in metal.
+As a child, I would do the same thing to model cars … trying to create in plastic what they were doing in metal.

 In the late 1980’s I began studying the craft of coachbuilding.
-Coachbuilding is the metal forming craft used by craftsmen in the early 1900’s to hand-build car bodies… a craft still used to this day by several exotic car companies and custom car builders.
+Coachbuilding is the metal forming craft used by craftsmen in the early 1900’s to hand-build car bodies, prior to mass-production… a craft still used to this day by several exotic car companies and custom car builders.
 I also began serving in the United States Marine Corps at that time, but it didn’t stop me from gathering tools and practicing coachbuilding while I served.
 After twelve years of service, I moved back to my hometown of Dartmouth, MA with my wife Kendra our two sons (Kevin and Kameron).
 I worked at a few local companies and continued to practice coachbuilding and metal art as a hobby.

 After the events of 9-11 happened, however, I wanted to find a way to serve and in 2004 I joined a local contractor, John Gonsalves, who was starting an organization called Homes For Our Troops (HFOT).
 He was looking to build specially adapted homes and donate them to severely injured Veterans and their families, and having just built my garage (for my hobby) I found a new calling and my hobby took a back seat.